London Stock Exchange to offer growth firms their own market

 In contrast to the UK, the United States provides a well-established hub for tech listings and has seen a continued flow of stock market flotations over the last year, while the UK has seen a drop in activity.

-Europe has seen a slowdown in new listings generally over the last two years, as euro zone debt worries buffeted stock markets, and some technology firms, such as Edwards Group Ltd, ditched their attempts to go public in London in favour of the United States.
+Europe has seen a slowdown in new listings generally over the last two years, as euro zone debt worries buffeted stock markets, and some technology firms, such as Edwards Group Ltd EVAC.O, ditched their attempts to go public in London in favor of the United States.

 "By creating a segment we can build on the positive signs of market recovery in wider markets," Marcus Stuttard, the LSE's head of UK Markets told Reuters.